mlflow/mlflow/docs/source/models.rst

 Model Input Example
 ^^^^^^^^^^^^^^^^^^^
-Input example provides one or several instances of valid model input.
-The example can be used as a hint of what data to feed the model.
+A model input example provides an instance of a valid model input.
+This may be a single record or a batch of records. hint of what data to feed the model.
 Input examples are stored with the model as separate artifacts and are referenced in the MLmodel file.